 The main thing that differentiates these two dialects is pronunciation.
 The reason for this is the High German consonant shift – a period of time when speeches changed in pronunciation.
 While High German and Low German originally had similar consonants – [t], [p], and [k] – they changed in High German as a result of the shift.

-And, of course, some common words and phrases are completely different in Low German: for instance, Moin for "Hello," Bidd for "Please," or Wat is dien Naam? for "What is your name?"
+Low German words, also known as Plattdeutsch or Niederdeutsch, often differ significantly from High German words.
+For instance, Moin for “Hello,” Bidd for “Please,” or Wat is dien Naam? for “What is your name?”

 There’s No “Proper” German